-The team had four riders in the main bunch on reaching Buncrana for the first time (110km) and it was there ...
+The team had four riders in the main bunch on reaching Buncrana for the ...

 THE story of day three on Ras 2017 was line-outs, and then more line-outs.
 It was one of the ‘easy’ days that don’t actually exist in the Rás.

-A flat day that was initially viewed as a transition day, before the road goes up in Donegal, it turned out to be super fast and super tough, producing a super Irish winner in An Post Chain Reaction's Matt ...
+A flat day that was initially viewed as a transition day, before the road goes up in Donegal, it turned out to be super fast and super tough, producing a super Irish ...

 DAY two of Ras 2017 down and it was a tough one.
 True to the form of the Rás, a fairly innocuous looking day is one that can take the most out of you, and the wind that crossed the route from Longford to Newport today, did just that.

-After yesterday’s break gaining just too much time, no break was going to be let off the leash as easily today and that ...
+After yesterday’s break gaining just too much time, no break was going to be let off ...